 I don’t think of this structure as a model everyone should adopt.
 First because it’s far from being perfect.
 Some of the entries featured here have poorer source attribution than others.
 Second and most importantly because the fact it fits my needs doesn’t mean it fits everyone else’s needs.
 In fact, I’m confident it will be downright inadequate and impractical for other kinds of online activities.
 A longer analysis of this issue is available here: Some remarks on authorship and source attribution.

 This site was hand-coded using Coda, Text Wrangler and Transmit.
 It’s periodically tested in Safari, Chrome and Firefox.
-It’s also optimized for popular mobile devices (with the help of WPTouch Basic, a plugin for WordPress).
-If you find any bug in here, or feel that’s something is not working as it should, please contact me.
+It’s also optimized for popular mobile devices.
+If you find any bug in here, or feel that something is not working as it should, please contact me.

-Aphelis was styled out of Hybrid Orignal, a child-theme working under the Hybrid parent theme developped by Justin Tadlock, the man behind Theme Hybrid.
-I couldn’t have achieved this without the generous help of Justin.
+Aphelis was originally styled out of Hybrid Orignal, a child-theme working under the Hybrid parent theme developped by Justin Tadlock, the man behind Theme Hybrid.
+In 2021, the nice folks at Atémi rebuilt the site with Elementor.

 Though I own a lot to those guys (and others), the bugs and bad taste on this website are all mine.